 After off-loading the troops to the tugs and LCM to the US Liberty Ship, Dunhan Wright and John T. Rossiter, which departed for Milne Bay.
 Divers from the submarine tender, USS Fulton inspected the damage.

-On February 28, salvage ship Cabrian Salvor arrived, but operations were hampered by deteriorating weather.
-On March 1 a storm pushed the ship further onto the reef.
-Gale winds halted work on the 2 - 8, and more crew were taken off the ship.
+On February 28, 1944 salvage ship Caledonian Salvor arrived to assist but operations were hampered by deteriorating weather condition.
+On March 1, 1944 a storm pushed the ship further onto the reef.
+Gale winds halted work between March 2, 1944 until March 8, 1944 and more crew were taken off the ship.

 A final attempt was made to flood hold no. 3 and no. 4, but the weather deteriorated more.
 The weather caused the ground lines to snap, and the bow swung back onto the original grounding position on the reef, and was pounded by heavy seas and sustained more damage, and a wave snapped the ship in too, and flooding extinguished the furnaces and the ship was further damaged on the reef.